-“There is certainly a complexity in being both Black and white,” she says.
+“There is certainly a complexity in being both black and white,” she says.
 “But I’m also from the U.K., where it’s not quite as big of a topic.
-So you might look at me and say ‘she’s Black,’ or ‘she’s biracial,’ but people don’t realize there is a very different cultural legacy in the United States than the U.K. Here, there’s a specific sense of identity and community that comes with being African-American — that’s a culture all its own.
-So coming from the U.K., I had to explore my own identity in order to feel centered within all of the conversations around history and race politics that are very unique to America.”
+So you might look at me and say ‘she’s black,’ or ‘she’s biracial,’ but people don’t realise there is a very different cultural legacy in the United States than the U.K. Here, there’s a specific sense of identity and community that comes with being African-American — that’s a culture all its own.
+So coming from the U.K., I had to explore my own identity in order to feel centred within all of the conversations around history and race politics that are very unique to America.”

-There is the argument that casting a Black woman in a role that was originally written for a non-brown actress might be slightly easier with someone like Mbatha-Raw, who has light skin and appears ethnically ambiguous.
-There’s also the argument that when the entertainment industry focuses on simply slotting minorities into existing roles, it gets a pass on creating stories for and about people of color.
-At the same time, Mbatha-Raw points out, the road to more diversity in entertainment means we need storylines where color is simply not a factor.
-She believes that movies like Irreplaceable You, where the fact that her protagonist just so happens to be in an interracial relationship is never discussed, are important for normalization.
+There is the argument that casting a black woman in a role that was originally written for a non-brown actress might be slightly easier with someone like Mbatha-Raw, who is light skin and appears ethnically ambiguous.
+There’s also the argument that when the entertainment industry focuses on simply slotting minorities into existing roles, it gets a pass on creating stories for and about people of colour.
+At the same time, Mbatha-Raw points out, the road to more diversity in entertainment means we need storylines where colour is simply not a factor.
+She believes that movies like Irreplaceable You, where the fact that her protagonist just so happens to be in an interracial relationship is never discussed, are important for normalisation.
 And no matter what her role is, one of her signatures is rocking her natural curls.

 “It’s empowering to play a woman and not have race be the focus,” she says.
 “But I will always bring who I am to the story and make sure my ethnicity is celebrated on screen.
 I’m not afraid to have those tough conversations with directors about how I represent myself.
 Hair, for instance, sounds like a superficial conversation.
 But images remain in our subconscious.
 So when it comes to representing on screen, I can use my hair to send the important message to girls everywhere that they can be who they are.”